Tea Ceremony Kyoto: 5 Best Experiences

 This is a tea ceremony house not far from the Kinkakuji temple.
 You can stop by the place before or after visiting the temple and enjoy the Japanese green tea leaves served with wagashi sweets.
 Rie-san speaks good English and makes you feel at ease.
 The owner of the house follows the Urasenke style who changes the ro and furo based on the season.
 You may not be able to see the temple from the windows of the house but the tea room has a quiet and calming environment.

 The first session is at 10:30 am and the last session is at 5:30 pm.
 This is a good option if you want to do the tea ceremony before or after visiting the Kinkakuji temple.
 Be aware that it is a bit pricy compared to others.

 Address: 37 Kinugasa-Nishigoshonouchi-cho, Kita-ku

 This is a tea ceremony venue located near Gojo Street.
-This tea ceremony venue recently moved out from its location that was located near Kyoto Station.
+This tea ceremony venue recently moved out from its location which was located near Kyoto Station.
 Masumi-san is the lead tea host and she has been conducting tea ceremony sessions for more than 3 years.
-The explanations about the tea ceremony has been properly done sometimes by only the host or sometimes with the presence of another tea host making the demonstration and another person interpreting it.
-It is a bit difficult to book as you need to have Paypal or make a phone call, the first session starts at 11:00 am and the last session is at at 5:30 pm.
-The price is different for advance bookings and walkings which is 2,800 yen on the day.
-The kimono option costs between 7,000–10,300 yen.
-There is also a discount for kids.
+The explanations about the tea ceremony have been properly done sometimes by only the host or sometimes with the presence of another tea host making the demonstration and another person interpreting it.
+It is a bit difficult to book as you need to have Paypal or make a phone call, the first session starts at 11:00 am and the last session is at 5:30 pm.
+The price is different for advance bookings and walkings.
 This is not a bad option if you are not far from the Gojo Street.

 Location: Higashi Honganji